gardener/gardener-extension-provider-vsphere/docs/usage-as-end-user.md

 By default, the infrastructure controller creates a separate Tier-1 gateway for each shoot cluster and the cloud controller manager (`vsphere-cloud-provider`) creates a load balancer service.

-If an existing tier-1 gateway should be used, you can specify its 'path'.
+If an existing Tier-1 gateway should be used, you can specify its 'path'.
 In this case, there must also be a load balancer service defined for this tier-1 gateway and its 'path' needs to be specified, too.
 In the NSX-T manager UI, the path of the tier-1 gateway can be found at `Networking / Tier-1 Gateways`.
 Then select `Copy path to clipboard` from the context menu of the tier-1 gateway (click on the three vertical dots on the left of the row).
-Do the same with the corresponding load balancer at `Networking / Load balancing / Tab Load Balancers`
+Do the same with the corresponding load balancer at `Networking / Load balancing / Tab Load Balancers` For security reasons the referenced Tier-1 gateway in NSX-T must have a tag with scope `authorized-shoots` and its tag value consists of a comma-separated list of the allowed shoot names (optionally with wildcard `*`)

 Example: